Into the Straight

 Into the Straight is a 1949 Australian horse racing melodrama directed by T. O. McCreadie.
+It used many cast and crew from their first effort, Always Another Dawn.

 Plot

 The Curzons, an Australian horse racing family, are visited by an English horse trainer, Hugh Duncan, and his playboy son, Paul.
 Both men fall for June Curzon.
 However, after she is crippled in an accident Paul loses interest, and she realises she loves Hugh.

 With Hugh's encouragement, June writes a piano concerto and learns to walk again.
 Her brother, the weak Sam Curzon, steals money from his father to pay gambling debts and allows Paul to take the blame.
 However, a horse secretly trained by Paul wins the Melbourne Cup.